 If the weighbridge was simply abandoned this will still apply.
 However, there may be a need to invest in new parts.

 Next, the physical structure of the weighbridge should be examined.
 Most weighbridges are constructed from steel and will need to be checked for rust.
 This is particularly true if the weighbridge has been left sitting in water and the protective coating has worn away.
 Equally, the girder timbers will also need inspecting, as will any mechanical parts.
 If the weighbridge is surface mounted, the state of the safety barriers will also need to be checked.

 Other equipment that will need to be inspected includes electrical junction boxes, barriers, card readers, remote displays, driver-operated panels etc.

-Clearly, the best advice is to call in a professional service provider to run through all of these checks on behalf of the operator, and it is worth planning this well in advance of any planned opening so that any remedial repair work can be completed in good time.
+Clearly, the best advice is to call in a professional service provider.
+They can run through all of these checks on behalf of the operator.
+It is also worth planning this well in advance of any planned opening.
+This allows any remedial repair work to be completed in good time.

 Having checked the weighbridge mechanically and electrically, it is still necessary for it to be calibrated and re-verified before it can be used as a ‘legal for trade’ scale.

 Operators should ask their chosen service provider about their calibration service.
 It is important to use an accredited verification engineer who can verify a weighbridge for trade use in order to satisfy trading standards.

 The actual calibration will involve the use of a vehicle test unit.
 By way of illustration, Avery Weigh-Tronix have eight specialist test units, four of which can calibrate up to 48 tonnes and four up to 44 tonnes.

 As part of this calibration process the engineer will complete a number of checks across the weighing platform to ensure accurate weighing, including performing an end-middle-end test.
 This will ensure that the weighbridge weighs a load accurately wherever a vehicle is positioned upon it.